selfrefactor/commit-message/packages/run-fn/README.md

 ### angular

+Expected structure:

+`/repos/ng-foo`

+`/repos/foo` - process.cwd

-It takes Angular dependencies from the closest `ng-foo` parent folder of `process.cwd`.
+It takes Angular dependencies from the `ng-foo` folder in relation to `process.cwd`.
 Then it updates dependencies versions in `${process.cwd}/package.json`.

 This way, if `ng-foo` contains `ng new ng-foo` with updated `@angular/cli`, then the new dependencies can be merged to other Angular apps.